-We now describe the measurement of BEC.
-In our simulation, we simulate the wavefunction of BEC through solving GPE.
-In the experimental, populations of the ground state and first excited state of the BEC are inferred from the evolution of the momentum density, which is obtained by time-of-flight images~\cite{van2014}.
+We now describe the measurement of the BEC.
+In our simulation, we simulate the wavefunction of the BEC through solving the GPE.
+In the experiment, populations of the ground state and first excited state of the BEC are inferred from the evolution of the momentum density, which is obtained by time-of-flight images~\cite{van2014}.